-For further information on the orientation detection function refer to NXP application note AN4068.
+For further information on the configuration settings of the orientation detection function, including recommendations for configuring the device to support various application use cases, refer to NXP application note AN4068.

 Figure 8 shows the definitions of the trip angles going from landscape to portrait (A) and then also from portrait to landscape (B).